rustic-rs/docs/src/commands/init/intro.md

 are also disadvantages.
 Rustic keeps the whole pack in memory before writing it to the backend.
 As writes are parallelized, multiple packs are kept.
 So larger pack sizes increase the memory usage of the `backup` command.
-Moreover larger pack sizes lead to increased repack rates during `prune` or `forget -- prune`.
+Moreover larger pack sizes lead to increased repack rates during `prune` or `forget --prune`.